Rachelios/rachel-blog/content/posts/2021-24-07---PantheonProject.md

 In fact, Aristotle one of the greatest philosophers of all time and his teacher, Plato are regarded as the most notable historical figures in the world, according to Project Pantheon dataset that I am playing around with today.(https://www.kaggle.com/mit/pantheon-project)

-This interesting dataset was introduced by MIT Media Lab as an attempt to quantify culture accomplishments that endows our species and shapes our world like it is today.
-Ultimately, Pantheon identifies and classifies famous historical figures via weighing upon Wikipedia pageview and editions, breaking down by cultural domains, languages, geographies and time period, and calculate a composite Historical Popularity Index.
+This interesting dataset was introduced by MIT Media Lab as an attempt to quantify culture accomplishments that endow our species and shape our world like it is today.
+Ultimately, Pantheon identifies and classifies famous historical figures via weighing upon Wikipedia pageview and editions, breaking down by cultural domains, languages, geographies and time period.
+Then, a composite Historical Popularity Index will be calculated.

 To follow through, you can either download the data from kaggle (https://www.kaggle.com/mit/pantheon-project) or simply read_csv using below code: